How to Tour Jordan (Tips from a Local)

 The Politics and Military of Jordan:

-Me: What are common stereotypes that are encountered in Jordan?
+Me: What are the common stereotypes that are encountered in Jordan?

 Mohammad: Jordanians they say everyone else has a better life than us, lol.